 How often have you come across the expression “trade the market”?
 I bet you’ve heard it at least once, if not more.
 Aside from a widely successful trading strategy, oftentimes, “trade the market” means investing in the leading global index – S&P 500.
-There are two ways to invest in the S&P 500 that have proven to be the most popular – through an ETF or a futures contract.
+There are two ways to invest in the S&P 500 that have proven to be the most popular – through an ETF or an S&P 500 E-mini futures contracts.
 In the following guide, we will deep-dive into the latter.

 From leading international market makers and investment banks, through boutique algorithmic trading companies, to individual traders – all market participants invest in the S&P 500 E-mini futures.
 To learn what makes the instrument so popular among all market participants and find out the most important things to consider if you decide to invest in it, you can start with the following guide.

 The S&P 500 is an American stock market index that was designed way back in 1923.
 Initially, it was named “The Composite Index” and contained 90 companies.
 However, throughout the years, the index coverage expanded and, today, it includes the shares of the 500 largest companies by market cap, listed on NASDAQ and the NYSE.
 Today, the broad-based, capitalization-weighted index, is considered a vital indicator of the stock market’s health.

 At first, when the index was composed of fewer companies, and their shares were cheaper, investors were able to purchase it directly.
 However, over time, as the number of constituents rose, and their shares became more expensive, investing directly started to become very hard.

 This was the moment when ETFs and futures contracts came to the rescue.
 Today, investors can “buy” the whole market by simply purchasing an ETF or a futures contract directly from their broker-dealer.
 Nowadays, the S&P 500 is one of the most popular investable instruments worldwide.
 If we take a look at its historical performance, we will find out that this is no surprise.